microsoft/rnx-kit/packages/dep-check/README.md

 }
 ```

-You can also create "meta" capabilities that don't resolve to a package, but to
+You can also create capabilities that don't resolve to a package, but to a list
-a list of capabilities instead:
+of capabilities instead:

 ```js
 {